WolvenKit/gpm/README.md

 # gpm

-gpm or Game Package Manager is a tool for downloading, installing, uninstalling, building, and publishing mod packages
+GPM (Game Package Manager) is a tool for managing and publishing mod packages.